Kaligraphy247/Kaligraphy247/README.md

 - 👋 Hi, I’m @Kaligraphy247
 - 👀 I’m interested in Tech, The order of the Python and its Objects, food.eat()
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently availabe for more Python(ing)
 - 💞️ I’m looking to collaborate on Mostly Intermediate Projects and print(Ideas, Mentorships)
 - 📫 How to reach me 🤔💭